How AI Creates Digital Workplaces?

 — Expand the data sources and capture, extract, and organize knowledge by pattern recognition, correlation, clustering and predictive modeling.

-— Create and manage knowledge transfer channels that deliver relevant knowledge to the employees that need it, by modeling the user context and using AI mechanisms that include conversational AI platforms, chatbots or virtual assistants.
+— Create and manage knowledge transfer channels that deliver relevant knowledge to the employees that need it, by modeling the user context and using AI mechanisms that include conversational AI platforms, chatbot or virtual assistants.

 Another aspect of content / knowledge management is search and insight engines.
 It includes indexing, querying and displaying by using NLP processing / generation, graph technology and machine learning.